top of page

 Foraging for Stinging Nettles

 If I had to choose my favorite plant, which is almost like picking a favorite child, I would pick stinging nettles!
 They're delicious, super versatile, loaded with great nutrients, and cool!
 Stingers on a plant?
 Come on!
-With a little precaution during the harvest and prep, these can become your favorite plant too!
+With a little precaution during the harvest and prep, these can become your favorite plant, too!
+Let's dive into foraging for stinging nettles!

 Spring nettle greens!